heptarch/heptarch.github.io/drafts/demon.md

  "exceedingly keen pupil of the modern developments".
 He folds himself into a chair in the front row and tenderly motions her to begin.
- Miss Dewar coughs nervously, and after receiving another paternal nod, addresses the small audience in a high, calm, clear voice:
+ Miss Dewar coughs nervously, and after receiving another paternal nod, addresses the room in a high, calm, clear voice:
  <div style="width=75%; background-color: #fffff8 ; padding: 0px 30px; border: 0px
 solid black; line-height:1.3;">
  <font size="-0.2">